dreger/audaciousfox.net/_posts/linked/2016-02-08-firewatch-photos.md

 ---
-title: For $15, Firewatch for PC will develop and ship your in-game photos
+title: For $15, Firewatch for PC Will Develop and Ship Your In-Game Photos
 date: 2016-02-08 22:40
 link: http://www.polygon.com/2016/2/8/10940370/firewatch-photos-hey-there-delilah
 ---